emilyswebber/learning-center-use-case-samples/python/Medical_Claims_Fraud/README.md

 # Tutorial - Predicting Fraud Medical claims

-This is a Python Notebook showing you how you can use DataRobot to develop a medical fraud claims use case.
+This is a Python Notebook showcasing you how you can use DataRobot to develop a medical fraud claims use case.

 ## Usage

 Open `Medical_Claims_Fraud_Notebook.ipynb` and read through the code.
-In this implemmentation we are connecting with a Microsoft SQL Server Database to retrieve the data for training.
+In this implemmentation we are connecting with a Microsoft SQL server database to retrieve the data for training.

 ## Development and Contributing